Here's what you need to know.

 The Toast Restaurant Management Blog is an industry-leading publication that serves up fresh, bite-sized content daily for restaurant owners, operators, and managers.

 We aim to provide restaurant leaders around the world with actionable advice, reliable resources, and innovative approaches to restaurant management, marketing, metrics, technology, trends, and more, enabling them to do what they love, delight guests, and thrive in today's competitive restaurant landscape.

 We're always on the hunt for new ideas, authors, and perspectives to feature on the blog.
 Please read our writing guidelines in full below; if you're interested in writing for Toast and would like to pitch the blog's editorial team, click here to fill out our submission form.

 The Writing Guidelines

-- Original content, compelling arguments, and high-quality writing.
+- The post must be original content.
 We will not republish anything that's been published elsewhere.

-- In that same vein, each post must have headings to organize the content.
+- Each post must use headings to organize the content.

 - Posts must be a minimum of 1,000 words.

 - No more than 1-2 outbound links to your company's website in the body of the post.